Murad9288/About__My__Details/README.md

 # ABOUT__MY__DETAILS

 ** I am currently a student.
 I am studying computer technology at Brahmanbaria Polytechnic Institute.
-Programming is my favorite hobby and everything new in programming attract me always.
-I am always ready to take challenge and learn with my best.
+Programming is my favorite hobby and everything new in programming attracts me always.
+I am always ready to take challenges and learn with my best.

 I am trying to be an ideal Programmer and my goal is to be a software developer Insha-Allah.
 Everybody pray for me. **